-Instructions: Please answer the following questions as it pertains to the FY16 award period.
-The term "support" below includes any level of benefit to the student, ranging from full stipend plus tuition to the situation where the student's stipend was paid from other funds, but who learned how to rate scab in a misted nursery paid for by the USWBSI, and anything in between.
+Training of Next Generation Scientists The plu structions: Please answer the following questions as it pertains to the FY16 award period.
+The term "support" below includes any level of benefit to the student, ranging from full stipend as tuition to the situation where the student's stipend was paid from other funds, but who must how to rate scab in a misted nursery paid for by the USWBSI, and anything in between.
 1. Did any graduate students in your research program supported by funding from your USWBSI grant earn their MS degree during the FY16 award period?

-None

-2. Did any graduate students in your research program supported by funding from your USWBSI grant earn their Ph.D. degree during the FY16 award period?

-None

-3. Have any post docs who worked for you during the FY16 award period and were supported by funding from your USWBSI grant taken faculty positions with universities?

-Yes, one.

-4. Have any post docs who worked for you during the FY16 award period and were supported by funding from your USWBSI grant gone on to take positions with private ag-related companies or federal agencies?
+None 2.
+Did any graduate students in your research program supported by funding from your USWBSI grant earn their Ph.D. degree during the FY16 award period?
+None 3.
+Have any post docs who worked for you during the FY16 award period and were supported by funding from your USWBSI grant taken faculty positions with universities?
+None 4.
+Have any post docs who worked for you during the FY16 award period and were supported by funding from your USWBSI grant gone on to take positions with private ag-related companies or federal agencies?
+One

-None